MajorKorgi/SquadBattle/README.md

 # SquadBattle
  FiveM script/game mode for playing Team deathmatches

+## Important
+ You need to have **Onesync** activated.
+Otherwise, some functionalities won't work properly

 ## How to join a Team
 To join a team, you just need to type the command **/join [team]**
 - [team] is the index of your team set up in **teams.json** config file